kamranahmedse/developer-roadmap/src/data/roadmaps/git-github/git-github.md

   dateModified: '2024-08-12'
 seo:
   title: 'Git and GitHub Roadmap'
   description: 'Learn about Git and GitHub using this roadmap.
-Community driven, articles, resources, guides, interview questions, quizzes for modern backend development.'
+We also have resources and short descriptions attached to the roadmap items so you can get everything you want to learn in one place.'
   keywords:
     - 'git and github roadmap 2024'
     - 'git roadmap'